Window Focus and Space Management

 #--focus-background

-peekaboo hotkey "cmd,l" --app Safari --focus-background
+peekaboo press cmd+l --app Safari --foreground

 Use cases: